-If Democrats retain control of the Senate, Sen. Wyden (D-OR) will be the Democratic leader of the Senate Finance Committee, with Sen. Crapo (R-ID) as the Republican leader.
-Crapo would become Chairman in a Republican Senate.
+As previously referenced, Sen. Wyden (D-OR) is expected to be the Democratic leader of the Senate Finance Committee, with Sen. Crapo (R-ID) as the Ranking Member.

 As previously noted, Rep. Jim Jordan (R-OH) will likely become the new Chairman of the House Judiciary Committee.
 Rep. Jerry Nadler (D-NY) can be expected to remain in Democratic leadership on the House Judiciary Committee as the Ranking Member.